-- Amortization of pollution control facilities, organization expenses, etc. See Form 4562. - Insurance premiums. - Legal and professional fees. - Supplies used and consumed in the business. - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B).
+- Amortization of pollution control facilities, organization expenses, etc. See Form 4562. - Insurance premiums. - · Legal and professional fees. - Supplies used and consumed in the business. - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B).
 Do not offset ordinary losses against ordinary income.
 Instead, include the income on line 10.
+Show the partnership's name, address, and EIN on a separate statement attached to this return.
 If the amount entered is from more than one partnership, identify the amount from each partnership.